foundata/guidelines/ansible-style-guide.md

 # Ansible style guide (playbooks)

-This document defines the style to follow when writing Ansible playbooks.
-Refer to [`ansible-style-guide-example.yml`](ansible-style-guide-example.yml) for rules illustrated in code and for further clarification.
+This document defines the style for writing Ansible playbooks, addressing the lack of a consistent and comprehensive code style and usage in both [Red Hat's guidelines](https://github.com/redhat-cop/automation-good-practices/blob/main/coding_style/README.adoc#ansible-guidelines) and the [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html).

 The terms MUST, SHOULD, and other key words are used as defined in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119) and [RFC 8174](https://datatracker.ietf.org/doc/html/rfc8174).